-Psilocybin mushrooms are found on almost every continent around the world.
+Different types of psilocybin mushrooms are found on almost every continent.
 They are also known as psychedelic or magic mushrooms because of the psychoactive substances they contain.
 These chemicals are called psilocybin, psilocin, and baeocystin, and they are what give the mushrooms their hallucinogenic side effects.

 Different Types of Psilocybin Mushrooms

 Most of the psilocybin mushrooms are found in the Psilocybe genus.
-In fact, this one has 126 different species of psilocybin mushrooms to choose from, all varying in size, shape, coloring, and potency.
+In fact, this one has at least 126 different species of psilocybin mushrooms to choose from, all varying in size, shape, colouring, and potency.
 These different species are found all over the world, so no matter where you are, you can get your hands on at least one type of Psilocybe mushroom.

 But there other different psilocybin mushroom genera out there which still contain the psychedelic chemicals.
 These ones don’t have as many different species variations as the Psilocybe mushrooms, but they are still worth noting.
 These genera include:

 Now, it should be noted that not all of the different species in each of the genera listed above are psilocybin mushrooms.
-For instance, most of the species in the Inocybe genus are poisonous, making it a bit difficult to find the psychedelic ones.
+For instance, most of the species in the Inocybe genus are poisonous, making it a bit difficult — and potentially dangerous — to find the psychedelic ones.

 Psilocybin Mushrooms Representative Species